23 FAQs about ownership issues.

 - Does a company need to have a shareholders' agreement?

-- If the company offers someone else shares at a lower price than I was asked to pay, can I complain?
+- Can I complain if the company offers someone else shares at a lower price than I was asked to pay?

 - If an employee or director leaves the company, can they be forced to give up or sell their shares?

-- Can I stop another shareholder transferring their shares to someone else?
+- Can I stop a shareholder transferring their shares to someone else?

 - Can I transfer shares to another member of my family and can this reduce my tax bill?